 2. Honor your feelings.

 Your job as a parent is to be there for your child and protect him.
 You work hard to have a close relationship with him.
 Of course you feel sad when you separate, and a bit worried about whether he will be ok.
 Don't be embarrassed.
 Nature designed you that way!

 3. Manage your own feelings privately.

 Manage your emotions on your own, so that you can reassure your child that there’s nothing to be upset about.
 Kids pick up our cues.
 You can’t expect your child to look forward to playing with the other kids in preschool if you have tears in your eyes as you say goodbye.
-If separating from your child triggers your own issues, use the opportunity to work them through with a counselor.
+If separating from your child triggers your own issues, use this opportunity to work through those old issues with a counselor.
 You'll feel better, and you'll be liberating your child from having to carry your baggage.

 4. Help your child make a smooth adjustment.

 Any parent gets upset when her kid wails and clutches at her.
 But remember that most kids have some separation anxiety they have to work through, and don’t over-react.
 It makes things harder for your child, and for you.
 Don't tell your child you'll be in the parking lot in case he needs you -- that just makes it hard for him to settle into the classroom.
 Instead, say that you will be back to pick him up at a given time, such as after story time.
 You can always listen outside the classroom (without him knowing you're there) to see when he stops crying, and to hear how the teacher is dealing with his upset.

 5. Have faith in your child, and in nature.

 Nature designed kids to hang onto their parents for protection, but to start exploring once they feel safe.
 Worrying about leaving your child at school is a way of saying you don’t believe he can cope.
 As long as you have confidence in the caregiver – and why would you leave him with a caregiver in whom you don’t have confidence? -- then you can have faith in your child’s inner strength to rise to the occasion and grow.